devashriv/CS501/README.md

 # **Introduction**:

 This repository is our team's work towards CS501 project Fall 2021.
-The aim of our project is to identify occurance of a disaster based on tweets as precisely as possible.
-To achieve this we are using a testing data set (test.csv) from Kaggle and developing our Natural Language Processing (NLP) model.
-Finally we plan to validate our model by comparing it with the train dataset (train.csv) that has the correct results.
+The aim of our project is to identify real disasters based on tweets, which may contain hyperbolic language, as accurately as possible.
+To achieve this we are using a training data set (train.csv) from Kaggle and developing our Natural Language Processing (NLP) model.
+We plan to validate our model by comparing it with the test dataset (test.csv) that has the correct results.

 # **Documentation:**